 Sub-alternative 3a. fishing for or possessing red snapper.

 Sub-alternative 3b. fishing for or possessing snapper grouper species.
-Is above for commercial and recreational?

 Alternative 4.
 Modify requirement for the use of non-stainless steel circle hooks when fishing for snapper grouper species with hook and line gear north of 28 degrees (approximately 25 miles south of Cape Canaveral, FL).
 The circle hook requirement applies only to natural baits.